Nanz27/Drug-ADE-ML-Association-Mining/README.md

 ## Research Questions

-**RQ1:** How accurately can drug entities and adverse drug events be extracted and identified from patient review text using NLP techniques?
+**RQ1:** How can adverse drug events be extracted and identified from patient review text using NLP techniques and named entity recognition?

 **RQ2:** How can sentiment-aware analysis and structured relationship construction improve the performance of machine learning models in detecting and structuring adverse drug event information?